-- 1.1 This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (2014) and has been written with reference to the following guidance and documents: - Equality Act 2010, advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (July 2014) - School's SEN information Report regulations (2014) - Statutory Guidance on Supporting Pupils at School with Medical Conditions December 2015 - Additional Needs including Special Educational Needs and Disabilities, Second edition, 2016 - 1.2 St. White's Primary School has a named Inclusion Lead (Clare Tilling) and a named Governor responsible for SEN (Gemma Higgins).
+- Develops an understanding and respect for other races, cultures, gender, abilities, religions and associated points of view; - Appreciates and engages the spiritual nature of life. - 1.1 This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (2014) and has been written with reference to the following guidance and documents: - Equality Act 2010, advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 (July 2014) - School's SEN information Report regulations (2014) - Statutory Guidance on Supporting Pupils at School with Medical Conditions December 2015 - Additional Needs including Special Educational Needs and Disabilities, Second edition, 2016 (Gloucestershire Intervention Guidance) - Children and Families Act 2014 - 1.2 St. White's Primary School has a named Inclusion Lead (Clare Tilling) and a named Governor responsible for SEN (Lynn Adams).
 They ensure that the St. White's Special Educational Needs policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.
-The named DSL is Headteacher (Teresa Cross). - 1.3 This policy should be read in conjunction with the school's Safeguarding, Behaviour, Teaching and Learning, and Medical Policies and Accessibility Plan. - 1.4 St White's School values the contribution that every child can make and welcomes the diversity of culture, religion and learning styles.
+The named DSL is Headteacher, Clare Tilling. - 1.3 This policy should be read in conjunction with the school's Safeguarding, Behaviour, Teaching and Learning, and Medical Policies and Accessibility Plan. - 1.4 St White's School values the contribution that every child can make and welcomes the diversity of culture, religion and learning styles.
 The school seeks to raise the achievement and expectations for all pupils with SEN, to remove the barriers to learning and increase physical and curricular access for all.
 All children and young people with Special Educational Needs and Disabilities (SEND) are valued and respected as equal members of the school. - 1.5 Provision for pupils with SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEN. They are led and supported by the Governing Body, Head teacher, Inclusion Leader, and by all other members of staff.